CP

 What about Kompozit for trim?+

 Honest skip.
 Kompozit's US lineup (PRO, ONE, EKO Interior, PRIME primer) is engineered for general residential walls and ceilings — there's no US-distributed trim enamel SKU at the same tier as Advance, Emerald Urethane, or Cabinet Coat.
 We'd rather be straight than force a wall paint into a trim slot it isn't built for.
 For trim and doors, use one of the picks above.
-Kompozit's actual strength is dry residential walls and budget contractor whites; same call we made on [/best/kitchen-cabinet-paint](/best/kitchen-cabinet-paint/) and [/best/bathroom-paint](/best/bathroom-paint/).
+Kompozit's actual strength is dry residential walls and budget contractor whites; same call we made on the [kitchen cabinet round-up](/best/kitchen-cabinet-paint/) and the [bathroom paint round-up](/best/bathroom-paint/).

 RELATED